 Routine service calls are those that do not meet the definition of emergency or urgent service calls.
+HVAC system operating but not reaching desired temperature or complete loss of cooling if the outside temperature is less than 85 degrees or complete loss of heating and temperature is greater than 50 degrees.
 The Maintenance Solution Center will review work requirements and notify Residents of approximate date or time that service can be expected.
-Residents should promptly report repairs that are beyond the capability of the Resident to Cadence for action.
+Residents should promptly report repairs that are beyond the capability of the Resident to Hickam for action.